ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

                    |___|___|___|___|___|___|___|___|
 ````

 When a dot is on, the +3 prints the ink colour; when a dot if off, the +3 prints the paper colour.
-(The terms ink and paper are explained in part 16 of this chapter.)
+(The terms ink and paper are explained in [part 16](#part16) of this chapter.)

 We've left a one-square border around the edge because all the other letters also have one (except for lower case letters with tails, where the tail goes right down to the bottom).

-(ii) Work out which user-defined graphic you wish to display pi - let's say the one corresponding to 'P' so that if you press P (after pressing GRAPH) you get pi.
+(ii) Work out which user-defined graphic you wish to display pi - let's say the one corresponding to **P** so that if you press **P** (after pressing **GRAPH**) you get π.

 (iii) Store the new pattern.
 Each user-defined graphic has its pattern stored as eight numbers, one for each row.
-You can write each of these numbers in a program as BIN followed by eight 0's or 1's - 0 for paper, 1 for ink - so the eight numbers for our pi character are...
+You can write each of these numbers in a program as `BIN` followed by eight 0's or 1's - 0 for paper, 1 for ink - so the eight numbers for our pi character are...

-    BIN 00000000    - top row
+- `BIN 00000000`    - top row
-    BIN 00000000    - second row down
+- `BIN 00000000`    - second row down
-    BIN 00000010    - third row down
+- `BIN 00000010`    - third row down
-    BIN 00111100    - forth row down
+- `BIN 00111100`    - forth row down
-    BIN 01010100    - fifth row down
+- `BIN 01010100`    - fifth row down
-    BIN 00010100    - sixth row down
+- `BIN 00010100`    - sixth row down
-    BIN 00010100    - seventh row down
+- `BIN 00010100`    - seventh row down
-    BIN 00000000    - bottom row
+- `BIN 00000000`    - bottom row

-(If you know about binary numbers, then it should help you to know that BIN is used to write a number in binary instead of the usual decimal.)
-Look at the pattern of binary numbers through half-closed eyes - you may even be able to see the pi character!
+(If you know about binary numbers, then it should help you to know that `BIN` is used to write a number in binary instead of the usual decimal.)
+Look at the pattern of binary numbers through half-closed eyes - you may even be able to see the π character!

 These eight numbers are stored in eight locations (bytes) in memory.
-Each of these locations has an address.
-The address of the first byte
-(or group of eight digits) is 'USR "P"' (we chose 'P' in (ii) above).
-The address of the second byte is 'USR "P"+1', and so on up to the address 'USR "P"+7'.
+Each of these locations has an ***address***.
+The address of the first byte (or group of eight digits) is `USR "P"` (we chose `P` in (ii) above).
+The address of the second byte is `USR "P"+1`, and so on up to the address `USR "P"+7`.

-USR here is a function to convert a string argument into the address of the first byte in memory for the corresponding user-defined graphic.
+`USR` here is a function to convert a string argument into the address of the first byte in memory for the corresponding user-defined graphic.
 The string argument must be a single character which can be either the user-defined graphic itself or the corresponding letter (in upper or lower case).
-There is another use for USR, when its argument is a number, which will be dealt with later.
+There is another use for `USR`, when its argument is a number, which will be dealt with later.

 Even if you don't understand this, the following program will define the character for you...